FILING A WORKER'S COMPENSATION CLAIM

 When you come to Premier Care Chiropractic after your injury, please let us know it is a work-related injury.

-You and Dr. Gallucci will complete Oregon Form 827.
+You and one of our doctors will complete Oregon Form 827.
 Premier Care will turn in the form to the insurer within three working days.

 The insurer has 60 days from the day you file the 801 claim form with your employer to accept or deny your claim.
 If your claim is accepted, the insurer will send a Notice of Acceptance listing the medical conditions accepted.
 If your claim is denied, the insurer will send you a letter explaining why it was denied and what your appeal rights are.